Giving birth at William Harvey Hospital

 To book your pregnancy care with us simply complete the online self-referral form giving as much detail as possible.

 Seeing a midwife at an early stage will ensure you are given all the information that you need right from the start to help you make the right choices for you and your baby.
-There are some routine screening tests that need to be carried out by the tenth week of pregnancy, so an early appointment with a midwife will enable you to discuss these tests and plan appropriately.
+There are some routine tests need to be carried out by the tenth week of pregnancy, so an early appointment with a midwife will enable you to discuss these tests and plan appropriately.

 Between 7-9 weeks pregnant you will be contacted by a midwife either by phone, text or email to arrange the booking appointment.
 This generally happens over two separate appointments which usually takes place in the 10th week of pregnancy.
 At this appointment you will also receive details of your 12-week scan NT screening.